BJTerry/mailchimp/tutorial.markdown

       decodeError :: ResponseHeaders -> Maybe MailchimpError
       decodeError headers = fromStrict `fmap` (lookup "X-Response-Body-Start" headers) >>= decode

+If you are just using your package outside of the context of Yesod applications, you can probably stop here and still have a nice, full-featured library that's easy to use in IO.
+If you ARE using Yesod, though, there is one more useful change.

 # MailchimpT Monad Transformer

-This is pretty handy, but it might interact negatively with existing logging functionality in a user's application.
+The way Mailchimp is currently written it might interact negatively with existing logging functionality in a user's application.
 They may want to bring their own logging to the table.
 For example, if you are developing a Yesod application, your Handler monad already includes MonadLogger, and you can control the output level for development vs. production.
 Instead of giving Mailchimp a defined monad stack, let's make it into a monad transformer that merely requires logging.

 By making Mailchimp into a monad transformer, we also allow users to interleave actions from the Mailchimp monad and their own monad in a single do-block (or other standard monadic operations).
-To make the change, we enable RankNTypes (this allows the type constraints in the below type definition) and specify in our Mailchimp type the monadic instances that we require to run, in this case MonadIO (for IO), MonadLogger (for logging) and MonadBase IO (for throwing and catching exceptions).
+To make the change, we enable RankNTypes (this allows the type constraints in the below type definition) and specify in our Mailchimp type the monadic instances that we require to run, in this case MonadIO (for IO), MonadLogger (for logging) and MonadBaseControl IO (used by query to throw and catch exceptions from ResourceT).
 Using monad transformers in this manner basically specifies a required set of capabilities.
 To make life easier, we move uses of runResourceT down into query only where they are needed, because we don't need it's functionality everywhere and because getting all of its constraints to typecheck is a pain.

-    type MailchimpT m a =  (MonadIO m, MonadLogger m, MonadBase IO m) => ReaderT MailchimpConfig m a
+    type MailchimpT m a =  (MonadIO m, MonadLogger m, MonadBaseControl IO m) => ReaderT MailchimpConfig m a

-    runMailchimpT :: (MonadIO m, MonadLogger m, MonadBase IO m) => MailchimpConfig -> MailchimpT m a -> m a runMailchimpT config action =
+    runMailchimpT :: (MonadIO m, MonadLogger m, MonadBaseControl IO m) => MailchimpConfig -> MailchimpT m a -> m a runMailchimpT config action =
       flip runReaderT config action